holographicSol/SatIO_ESP32-P4/README.md

     A general purpose programmable I/O platform for automation and throughput.

-    Supporting stacks of logic across 70 output pins on the portcontroller and 100 mapping slots.
+    Supporting stacks of logic across 70 output and 100 mapping slots.

   What can SatIO tell you is true?
 Potentially infinite things.